thetribeguy/100DaysofCloud/README.md

 Though i am 2x AWS certfied, I admittedly lack real life expereince.
 So I decided to start this challenge in hopes of not only building hands on skills but grow my network.

+I'll be using Whizlabs hands-on labs & content, as well as personal interest projects for this 100 days challenge.
 At the end of this challenge, I hope to achieve my third certification and gain reliable real life skills as an architect to be used in the workplace.

 I will also be documenting this heavily on Instagram, sharing tips, guides, and mini tutorials on how to complete some of these tasks.
 - [✍️ Link to my Instagram](https://instagram.com/cloud.tribe)